tngrssl/pastis/README.md

 ## Questions and things to try for the paper

+- easy: check SNR threshold for which we need to but NA=2 or 4 moving average during processing

 - slASER GAMMA implementation: impact for fit on not? check in vitro, etc.